thorsten-l/CameraControl/README.md

 Now im implementing WiFi Canon Connect API. (all newer Canon cameras like Rxxx or M6m2)

-At least i like to implement the Picture Transfer Protocol via IP.
+The last thing I want to do is to implement the Picture Transfer Protocol via IP.
 (PTP/IP)